 Personal Profiles

-As a business owner or recruiter, your personal page can introduce you and your company to a broader business audience, help build a network you can tap to fill open roles, establish your credibility in the market, and more.
+As a business owner or recruiter, your personal page can introduce you and your company to a broader business audience, help build a network you can tap into to fill open roles, establish your credibility in the market, and more.
 There’s no reason not to have a personal profile, and you need one to create a Business Page.

 Personal profiles are also a great resource for looking at potential candidates.
 You can either search profiles or look up a profile of someone who has applied or been recommended to learn more about them.

-LinkedIn’s personal profile is designed to be like a resume and has places for endorsements from previous managers or co-workers.
+LinkedIn’s personal profile is designed to be like a resume and has places for endorsements from previous managers or coworkers.
 People can indicate if they are looking for work or are open to opportunities.
-LinkedIn has skills assessment tests with badges for the person’s page and they are noted when someone does a recruitment search.
+LinkedIn has skills assessment tests with badges for the person’s page, and they are noted when someone does a recruitment search.
 In addition, posts tend to display their expertise in their field, as opposed to the lighter antics of TikTok.

 InMail